s41nt0l3xus/CTF-writeups/sasctf-quals-2025/broken-trust/README.md

     return;
   }

-  // Overwrite real pointer to ops with fake one sas_write(1, &fake_ops_address, sizeof(fake_ops_address));
+  // Overwrite real pointer to ops with the fake one sas_write(1, &fake_ops_address, sizeof(fake_ops_address));

   // Trigger method final changed to sas_do_smc_healthcheck